 - Complex Systems

 12 credit points can be selected from a range of lectures taught at the Department of Informatics or other departments.
-In comparison to the focus options, these modules can be used to gain knowledge in fields that go beyond the scope of this programme, but are linked to its contents, e.g. Psychology or Biology.
+In comparison to the focus options, these modules can be used to gain knowledge in fields that go beyond the scope of this program, but are linked to its contents, e.g. Psychology or Biology.
 The lectures are again chosen in consultation with an advisor, to guarantee a meaningful choice in alignment with the student's background and aims.

 Project and Thesis

 After lectures and seminars, where the focus is usually on individual work, the student has to participate in a group project, before undertaking a research project that finally leads to the Master’s thesis.
 In the group project, the focus is on teamwork and a scientific exchange and defense of ideas, to prepare students for a collaborative scientific environment.
-Students are encouraged to choose projects in preparation of their research project and to actively take part in research projects of a chosen area.
+Students are encouraged to choose projects in preparation for their research project and to actively take part in research projects of a chosen area.
 Two to three students are expected to work as an independent group with a supervisor from the corresponding area.
 A seminar, where all groups meet, gives students the opportunity to present their work, in an environment comparable to a scientific conference.
-In the last term, students work full time on an independent research project that ends with submission of the final Master's thesis.
+In the last term, students work full time on an independent research project that ends with the submission of the final Master's thesis.

-- A Bachelor’s degree in computer science or a related field insofar as 60 ECTS creditpoints were acquired in the field of computer science.
+- A Bachelor’s degree in computer science or a related field insofar as 60 ECTS credit points were acquired in the field of computer science.